Bombardment of Papeete: Aftermath

-By the time von Spee withdrew his ships, large portions of the town had been destroyed.
+By the time Spee withdrew his ships, large portions of the town had been destroyed.
 Two entire blocks of Papeete had burnt to the ground before the fires were finally put out.
 A copra store, a market, and several other buildings and residences were among those destroyed by the shellfire and resulting inferno.
 While the majority of Papeete's civilians fled to the interior of the island as soon as the fighting began, a Japanese civilian and a Polynesian boy were both killed by German shellfire.
 Although the two French vessels in the harbor had been sunk, there were no military casualties on either side and the German vessels took no damage.
 Overall, the bombardment was estimated in 1915 to have caused over 2 million francs' worth of property damage, some of which was recouped through the seizure of a German store on the island.
-In addition to the seizure of their property, several local Germans were interned and forced to repair the damage von Spee's squadron had caused.
+In addition to the seizure of their property, several local Germans were interned and forced to repair the damage Spee's squadron had caused.
 Perhaps the most lasting effect of the bombardment on the French was the dramatic fall of copra prices in the region, as local suppliers had previously sold a majority of their produce to German merchants in the area who were now interned.
-Further havoc and distress spread throughout the island 18 days after von Spee's squadron had left when rumors started to spread that a second German bombardment was about to begin.
+Further havoc and distress spread throughout the island 18 days after Spee's squadron had left when rumors started to spread that a second German bombardment was about to begin.

 After withdrawing, Scharnhorst and Gneisenau rendezvoused with Nürnberg and Titania at Nuku Hiva, where they resupplied and their crews took shore leave before moving on to meet the rest of the squadron at Easter Island.
 Although the Germans had destroyed the shipping at Papeete and wreaked havoc in the town, they had been denied their primary objective of seizing the French coal piles and replenishing their own stocks.
-Von Spee's raid allowed the British Admiralty to receive word on his position and heading, allowing them to inform Rear Admiral Christopher Cradock of the German intentions thus leading to the Battle of Coronel.
+Spee's raid allowed the British Admiralty to receive word on his position and heading, allowing them to inform Rear Admiral Christopher Cradock of the German intentions thus leading to the Battle of Coronel.
 Another effect was the reduction of ammunition available to the two German cruisers.
-The hundreds of shells fired by von Spee's ships at Papeete were irreplaceable.
+The hundreds of shells fired by Spee's ships at Papeete were irreplaceable.
 The depletion of ammunition as a result of the action at Papeete contributed to the German East Asia Squadron's failure to adequately defend itself at the Battle of the Falkland Islands against British battlecruisers.
 Lieutenant Destremau was chastised by his misinformed superior officer for his actions during the defense of Papeete and for the loss of the gunboat Zélée.
 He was summoned back to Toulon under arrest to be court-martialled but died of illness in 1915 before the trial.
 In 1918, Destremau was finally recognized for his actions at Papeete and was posthumously awarded the Légion d'honneur.